ajay-mundi/ShopifyFrontend/README.md

 # Spacetagram Shopify Frontend Challenge 2022

+#UPDATE JANUARY 24, 2022
+### NASA APOD API appears to be down.
+Please feel free to clone the repo locally and run it that way if necessary.
 ## How to Access the Site

 The site is deployed on Netlify and can be found through this link: https://spacetagram2022.netlify.app/